USCCACS/QXMD/README.md

 To learn more about QXMD, please refer to [QXMD manual](https://usccacs.github.io/QXMD/index.html).

 ## 4. License
-This project is licensed under the GPU 3.0 license - see the [LICENSE](https://github.com/USCCACS/QXMD/blob/master/LICENSE) file for details
+This project is licensed under the GPL 3.0 license - see the [LICENSE](https://github.com/USCCACS/QXMD/blob/master/LICENSE) file for details

 ## 5. Publications